odennav/large-scale-system-microservices-gcp/README.md

    ![](https://github.com/odennav/large-scale-system-micros-gcp/blob/main/snip/deployment-snips/9.png)

-   Click 'CREATE' at bottom to start process of creating kubernetes cluster Note cluster created with total of 18 vCPUs, 36GB memory and nodes from each zone.
+   Click 'CREATE' at bottom to start process of creating kubernetes cluster.
+   Note cluster created with total of 18 vCPUs, 36GB memory and nodes from each zone.